Pathogen and transmission

 Frequency and distribution

 The number of syphilis cases is increasing again worldwide, principally in highly developed countries, including Switzerland.
 An increased risk of infection exists mainly for men who have sex with men, for persons with numerous different sexual partners and in the context of prostitution.
-Since 2010, more than 400 persons in Switzerland have contracted syphilis each year, more than 80% of whom are men.
+In 2022, 1078 cases have been reported.

 Prevention